 - Early warning is limited to hard wire or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - Based on the flat accessed during the fire risk assessment (flat 6) the smoke alarms within resident's flats are installed to an LD2 Standard.
+The equipment is subjected to a cyclical test. - 2) Based on the information recorded in the last FRA and flats accessed in this visit, fire detection has been installed to a mixture of LD2 and LD3 standard within these blocks.
+Flat accessed: